FREQUENTLY ASKED QUESTIONS

 A Midsummer Night’s Dream

-How long is a performance?
+How long is each performance?

 What are the opening hours of the village?

 Open every day from 11am till approx. 9pm (after the interval).

 Is there wheelchair access?

 Yes, to the ground floor and to the allocated wheelchair spaces in Block 2, Lower Tier only.
 There are no lifts to the Middle or Upper Tier.